web3os-org/kernel/README.md

   - Backup site hosted on IPFS
     - *(soon, there are still some issues to resolve)*
 - Developer-friendly:
+  - Easily scriptable and hookable ecosystem of modules
+    - This sacrifices some security; WASM helps
-  - Programs are just HTML/CSS/JS, or any language that compiles to WebAssembly
+  - Programs are just HTML/CSS/JS/WebGL, or any language that compiles to WebAssembly
   - A package manager, wpm, is in development but not yet functional

 ## Alpha Footage